wp-plugins/t4b-featured-slider/readme.txt

    	<?php endif; ?>
 	<?php } ?>

-Before Deleting the plugin disabled the show featured slider option.
+* Before Deactivating the plugin disabled the show featured slider option.

-After Deleting the plugin remove also the code from your blog post/page
+* After Deactivating the plugin remove also the code from your blog post/page.

 == Screenshots ==
-1. Featured Slider.
+1. Plugin Usage.
 2. Plugin Settings.
-3. Plugin Usage.
+3. Featured Slider.